 Roxanna Altholz ’99 is an international human rights lawyer and scholar with extensive experience in international and national fora.
 Altholz has won several ground-breaking judgments from the Inter-American Court of Human Rights, provided expert testimony before UN human rights groups, and initiated legal actions on behalf of human rights victims in U.S. federal courts.
-She has also developed advocacy and research initiatives to address human rights violations suffered by immigrant communities in California’s Central Valley, to understand accountability mechanisms for private companies receiving international financing, and to improve the effectiveness of the Inter-American human rights system.
+She has also developed advocacy and research initiatives to address human rights violations suffered by asylum seekers and migrants at the U.S.-Mexico border, to examine the human rights impacts of unsolved murders in Oakland, and to understand accountability mechanisms for private companies receiving international financing.

 B.A., Brown University (1995)

-J.D., UC Berkeley (Boalt Hall) (1999)
+J.D., UC Berkeley School of Law (1999)